 Retired Air Force Maj.
 Gen. Perry Smith quit his long-time job as a military adviser to CNN over the weekend in protest of what he regards as major inaccuracies in Peter Arnett's "Operation Tailwind" report on the use of nerve gas by U.S. troops in Laos during the Vietnam War, WorldNetDaily has learned.

-Liberal, Character, Fraud, Narrative, Press, War, Lie, Jobs
+Liberal, Character, Fraud, Narrative, Oops, Press, War, Lie, Jobs

 Cable News Network on Thursday retracted its story that the U.S. military used nerve gas in a mission to kill American defectors in Laos during the Vietnam War.